zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-`Object` with the next set of fields:

-`isProfit` `false` it there's a loss, `true` otherwise

-`profitOrLoss` the amount of profit or the amount of loss (denominated in `positionToken`)

-`positionTokenAddress` ERC20 contract address of the position token used in this order
+`Promise` for `IProfitStatus` which represents current state of profits/losses of the loan order

 ________________________________________________________________________________